NebiyatHassen/MovieApp/README.md

-Movie App
+# Movie App

-A mobile app built with React Native that allows users to browse and search for movies.
-It fetches movie data from a public movie API and displays information such as movie titles, posters, ratings, and overviews.
+A mobile application built with **React Native** that allows users to browse, search, and explore movies.
+The app fetches movie data from the **TMDb API** (The Movie Database) and displays essential information such as movie titles, posters, ratings, and overviews.

-Features
+## Features

-Browse a list of trending movies
+- Browse a list of trending movies
-Search for movies by name
+- Search for movies by name
-Display movie details, including title, poster, release date, and overview User-friendly UI and smooth navigation
+- View movie details including title, poster, release date, and plot overview
+- User-friendly UI with smooth navigation for an enhanced experience

-Tech Stack
+## Tech Stack

-React Native – for building the cross-platform mobile app React Navigation – for handling screen navigation
+- **React Native**: For building a cross-platform mobile application
+- **React Navigation**: For handling screen navigation and transitions
-TMDb API (The Movie Database) – for retrieving movie information Installation
+- **TMDb API**: For retrieving movie information and images

+## Installation

-Prerequisites
+### Prerequisites

-Ensure you have the following tools installed on your system:
+Before getting started, ensure that you have the following tools installed on your system:

-Node.js (LTS version)
-npm or yarn package manager
+- **Node.js** (LTS version recommended)
+- **npm** or **Yarn** (package manager)
-React Native CLI (if using React Native CLI)
+- **React Native CLI** (if using React Native CLI)
-Expo go
-Steps
-Clone the repository to your local machine:

-bash
-git clone....
-cd movie-app
-Install dependencies:

-bash
+- **Expo Go** (for running the app with Expo)

+### Setup
 npm install
-or if you're using Yarn:

-bash
-yarn install
-Create an .env file in the root of the project and add your TMDb API key:

-makefile
-Copy code
-API_KEY=your_tmdb_api_key
-Run the app on your emulator or device:

-For Android:

-bash

-npx react-native run-android
-For iOS:

-bash

-npx react-native run-ios
-Screenshots

-API Reference
-The app uses the TMDb API to fetch movie data.
-You can find more details on how to interact with their API at TMDb API Documentation.

-Development
+### Development
-To start the app in development mode:
+To start the app in development mode and enable live reloading: npm start

-bash

-npm start
-This will start the React Native packager and allow live reloading of changes.

-License
-This project is licensed under the MIT License – see the LICENSE file for details.